-By now, it should be obvious that we’re all about humanizing B2B content.
+By now, it should be obvious that we’re all about humanizing B2B content marketing.

-Many things are crucial in increasing revenue: Engaging your audience, building the brand, being mentally available, etc. But at the core is, we believe, business empathy.
+Many things are crucial in increasing revenue: Engaging your audience, building the brand, being mentally available, removing pain points etc. But at the core is, we believe, business empathy.
+In other words empathetic marketing.
 Something that concerns not only your customers but also the people you are with and what you stand for.
 A mix of brand reputation and employer branding?
 Not quite.

 Business empathy is many things.

 What is empathetic marketing and why emapthy is a must-have B2B business strategy?
 Focusing on your customers and their needs.
 It’s important to see the person on the other side of the table (or email) and realize that we’re both people in this entire endeavor.
 The customer is not an ATM or an extension of their company’s new business division, but a mother, father, brother, sister… you get the idea.